-With CommonBond Refinancing borrowers can expect the following:
+With CommonBond Refinancing, student loan borrowers can expect the following:

 Not only is CommonBond transparent, but it also features lower rates than other private lenders in the student debt industry.
-The site states that CommonBond investors believe that creditworthy borrowers deserve lower rates than traditional institutions provide.
-Individual rates depend on the credit profile, choice of variable or fixed rate, and the term (length) of the loan.
+The site states that CommonBond investors believe that creditworthy borrowers deserve lower rates than those provided by traditional institutions.
+Individual rates depend on the credit profile, choice of variable or fixed rate, and the term (length) of the student loan.

 Fixed Interest Rate: